Victory over the Sun

 Victory over the Sun (Победа над Cолнцем, Pobeda nad Solntsem) is a Russian Futurist opera premiered in 1913 at the Luna Park in Saint Petersburg.

 The libretto written in zaum language was contributed by Aleksei Kruchonykh, the music was written by Mikhail Matyushin, the prologue was added by Velimir Khlebnikov, and the stage designer was Kazimir Malevich.
 The opera has become notable as the event where Malevich made his first Black Square, as part of a design for a curtain.
 The first performance was organised by the artistic group Soyuz Molodyozhi.

-The plot concerns a group of protagonists who want to destroy reason, by disposing of time and capturing the sun.
+Plot and reception

+The plot concerns a group of protagonists who want to destroy reason, by disposing of time and capturing the Sun.
 The opera was intended to underline parallels between literary text, musical score, and the art of painting, and featured a cast of such extravagant characters as Nero and Caligula in the Same Person, Traveller through All the Ages, Telephone Talker, The New Ones, etc.

 The audience reacted negatively and even violently to the performance, as have some subsequent critics and historians.